labesoft/phpgedview/README.md

 # PhpGedView

-This project is a fork of the original project provided by PGV Development Team At Labesoft we are dedicated to revive that project and the goal is to automate (and simplify the process) of setting a dedicated LAMP stack server providing the PHPGedView server.
+This project is a fork of the original project provided by PGV Development Team

+@labesoft we are dedicated to revive that project and the goal is to automate (and simplify the process) of setting a dedicated LAMP stack server providing the PHPGedView server.